 All campers must register at the Happy Camp office on arrival.
-Camp fees are posted at the park and are payable in advance.
+Camp fees are posted at the park and must be paid in advance.
 [Refer to paragraph HC.3.4 for additional information on check-in after office hours.]

 HC.3.3 Payment is Required for Multiple Sites